mdmiko/markitdown-win/README.md

 AI Support: Optional integration with OpenAI (GPT-4o) via API Key for advanced document analysis and description.

+# Why a wrapper?
+While Microsoft MarkItDown is a powerful library, it is primarily designed for Python environments and command-line usage.
+This can be a barrier for many users who aren't familiar with Python or terminal-based workflows.

+I created this portable Windows wrapper to make this conversion system accessible to everyone—no Python installation or coding skills required.

+For me, this tool is essential for an AI-first workflow: by converting complex documents into clean Markdown, I can provide AI models with optimized, structured data.
+This not only improves the quality of AI responses but also significantly reduces token consumption compared to processing raw PDF or Word files.

 # Download binary
 https://github.com/mdmiko/markitdown-win/releases